Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Conclusion

-Our imaging-only scenarios consist of strategies with only the shallow+medium tiers (suffix Lowz), all three imaging tiers (SDT Imaging and Imaging:Allz), and the medium+deep tiers (suffix Highz).
-Tier areas were increased and additional filters added to compensate for the loss of the IFC-S and/or discovery tiers.
-Additional filters allowed a broader coverage of the rest-frame optical wavelengths (via addition of $R$ and $Z$-bands), a region where our spectral models are well defined, and extension into the rest-frame NIR (via addition of $F$-band).
-The Imaging:Allz and Imaging:Highz* surveys have FoM$_{{\rm tot}, {\rm opt}}$ values of 359 and 369 respectively, making them comparable to the SDT* Highz strategy.
-The Imaging:Highz* survey also has the highest FoM$_{\rm stat}$ value at 476.
-For many of the imaging-only strategies the number of SNe~Ia within the final sample is significantly higher than that obtained by the SDT strategy.
+Our imaging-only strategies include the shallow+medium tiers (suffix Lowz), all three imaging tiers (SDT Imaging and Imaging:Allz), and the medium+deep tiers (suffix Highz).
+Tier areas were increased and additional filters added to compensate for removing the IFC-S and/or discovery tiers.
+Additional filters resulted in a broader coverage of the rest-frame optical wavelengths (via addition of $R$ and $Z$ bands), a region where the SALT2 SED model is well defined, and extension into the rest-frame NIR (via addition of the $F$ band).
+The Imaging:Allz and Imaging:Highz* surveys have $\FoMopt$ values of 388 and 352 (respectively), making them some of the most successful strategies.
+The Imaging:Highz* survey also has the highest $\FoMstat$ value at 704.
+For many of the imaging-only strategies, the number of SNe~Ia within the final sample is significantly higher than that obtained by the SDT strategy.

-Using the FoM$_{\rm tot}$ to measure the success of each strategy, there is no best strategy.
-The Imaging:Highz*, SDT* Highz, and Imaging:Allz simulated surveys all have similar current and optimistic FoM values.
-Until systematic uncertainties are further constrained, we cannot say if using the IFC-S is a net benefit to the {\it WFIRST} SN survey.
+Using $\FoMopt$ to measure the success of each strategy, there is no clear winner.
+The Imaging:Allz, Imaging:Highz*, Imaging:Highz+ simulated surveys all have similar current and optimistic FoM values.
+Although our work suggests that WFC-focused strategies are more successful than IFC-focused, further constraints on systematic uncertainties are needed, especially for the IFC-S.

-However, there are several additional concerns related to the use of the IFC-S that must be addressed before an IFC-focused strategy can be adopted.
-Specifically, an IFC-focused strategy must have active target selection (likely with human decisions included), which increases operations costs and locks in selection bias at the time of target selection.
+There are several additional concerns related to an IFC-focused strategy.
+Specifically, an IFC-focused strategy requires active target selection (likely with human decisions included), which increases operational resources and locks in selection bias at the time of target selection.
 The ability to produce high-precision spectrophotometry with an IFC has yet to be demonstrated, resulting in a higher risk of reaching systematic uncertainty goals than for an imaging-only strategy.
-An IFC-focused approach that requires both the imager and IFC-S also increases risk of a fatal hardware failure over a strategy that uses only one instrument.
-A further limitation of IFC-focused strategies are their relatively small sample sizes that will prevent some studies that require subdividing the sample into relatively small parameter-space bins.
+A further limitation of IFC-focused strategies is the limited ability to divide their relatively small sample sizes into subsamples for systematic studies.

+{\red A parallel imaging survey conducted during IFC observations could mitigate these concerns, but the power of such a survey relative to an optimized imaging-only survey has not yet been assessed.}